sparkflows/sparkflows-docs/docs/user-guide/git-integration/gitconfiguration.rst

    :alt: GitCredentials
    :width: 60%

-Add git credentials with UserName/ Password
+Add git credentials with UserName/Password
 --------------------------------------------

-- On the right corner, click on the ``settings`` icon.
+- On the right corner, click on the nine squares.
 - Click on the ``Git Configuration``.
 - Git preferences dialog will appear.
 - Select ``Password``
-- Provide the git ``username/ password``.
+- Provide the git ``username/password``.
 - Click ``SAVE``.

 .. figure:: ../../_assets/git/git_password.PNG